jihunhwang/jihunhwang.github.io/_pages/misc.md

 <li>
 	I was a huge fan of <a href="https://www.youtube.com/channel/UClmcETd3c872BSbH9KVSwwA">her</a> (<a href="https://en.wikipedia.org/wiki/Miryo">Wiki</a>) and her music when I was in high school.
 </li>
 <li>
-	<a href="https://youtu.be/4Xp4F1h0YZM">How to pronounce German Mathematician's Names</a> (cw: swearing and memes).
+	I have been practicing this: <a href="https://youtu.be/4Xp4F1h0YZM">How to pronounce German Mathematician's Names</a> (cw: swearing and memes).
 I am still struggling but I have gotten way better though.
 </li>

 </ul>
 </font>